21st - 23rd August 2020

 Location: Escot Park, Nr Fairmile, Devon, EX11 1LU

-A really nice family-friendly festival with a strong and warm hippy vibe.
+A really lovely family-friendly festival with a strong and warm hippy vibe.
 Expect the atmosphere to be laid-back and friendly and expect the site to be very colourful and arty.
 Beautiful Days is the Levellers’ own annual family-friendly weekend camping festival.
-Founded in 2003.

 Beautiful Days certainly holds a special place in my heart.
 It was our first family festival back in 2011 when our children were 7 and 3 years old.
 We loved it then and returned in 2012 and 2015 and felt the same.
 We had been really looking forward to this year’s festival, and as always it exceeded expectations!
 Read more…

 Most festivals do what they can to be accessible to as many as possible.
 After all, they want to be popular, and to exclude people from attending would obviously result in less ticket sales!